SiddhanthMuragundi/Design-of-Autonomous-Mobile-Robot/README.md

 # Design-of-Autonomous-Mobile-Robot
-A Funded Project by La Foundation - Dassault Systems which involves the design of an Autonomous Mobile Robot using LiDAR.
+A Funded Project by La Foundation - Dassault Systems which involves the design of an Autonomous Mobile Robot.